 When to Visit the Anhinga Trail

-Winter, when migrating birds arrive, is the best time to visit the Anhinga Trail.
+The winter season, when migrating birds arrive, is the best time to visit the Anhinga Trail.
 Wading birds typically nest during Florida’s winter-to-spring dry season.
-Also winter in Florida means no scorching heat and no bugs!
+Also, winter months in Florida mean no scorching heat and no bugs!
+We normally avoid the summer months in Florida for these reasons.

-The time of the day can also be crucial if you are into photography.
-Arrive just after sunrise or just before sunset and you’ll be rewarded with softer light and more pleasant colors.
+The time of the day can also be crucial if you are into great wildlife photography.
+Avoid the heat of the day and arrive just after sunrise or late afternoon and you’ll be rewarded with softer light and more pleasant colors.
 Don’t forget to pack some warm clothes if you visit in the winter at dawn or dusk.

 Photo Gallery from the Anhinga Trail